syslog-ng/syslog-ng.github.io/doc/_admin-guide/050_The_configuration_file/003_Defining_configuration_objects_inline.md

 title: Defining configuration objects inline
 id: adm-conf-inline
 description: >-
-    Starting with syslog-ng OSE 3.4, you can define configuration objects inline, where they are actually used, without having to define them in a separate placement.
+    Starting with {{ site.product.short_name }} 3.4, you can define configuration objects
+    inline, where they are actually used, without having to define them in a separate placement.
 This is useful if you need an object only once, for example, a filter or a rewrite rule.
 Every object can be defined inline: